 Soil Requirements: Rich, moist, well draining.
 Tolerant of poor soil.

 * It is VERY important that these seeds do not dry out or sit at room temperature.
-Upon receiving them, refrigerate immediately!
+Upon receiving them, refrigerate immediately or being warm stratification!
 If you see mold, please refer to our video "How To Start Your Tree Seeds".

-- Soak Seeds 24 hrs.
-Follow with 120 days cold, moist stratification.
+- Soak Seeds 24 hrs, followed by 30 days warm, moist stratification.
+Follow with 90-120 days cold, moist stratification.
 For more information on stratification, check out our article "How To Stratify Your Tree Seeds".

 - Plant stratified seeds in pots or a nursery bed using standard potting soil.
 Heat mats are NOT required & can hinder germination!